dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/QUICK_START_GUIDE.md

 ## Prerequisites

-You need an AWS account with appropriate IAM permissions, a Home Assistant instance accessible from the internet, and a Home Assistant long-lived access token.
+You need an AWS account with appropriate IAM permissions.
+If you plan to use the Home Assistant Extension, you also need a Home Assistant instance accessible from the internet and a Home Assistant long-lived access token.
+The Lambda Execution Engine can run without these if you are not using the Home Assistant Extension.

 You should be comfortable with AWS Lambda, IAM, and Parameter Store.

 ---